Tookitaki's Anti-financial Crime (AFC) Ecosystem helps Banks and Fintech Fight Financial Crime

 Abhishek Chatterjee, Founder and CEO of Tookitaki, stated, "Our platform's uniqueness lies in harnessing the collaborative intelligence of the AFC Ecosystem.
 Our success in emerging markets proves the strength of our collaborative model.
 The AFC Ecosystem empowers financial institutions to adapt quickly to new threats, giving them the tools to scale up their compliance strategies effectively."

-By blending cutting-edge technology with the AFC Ecosystem's collaborative intelligence, Tookitaki is transforming financial crime prevention across the globe.
+By blending cutting-edge technology with the AFC Ecosystem's collaborative intelligence, Tookitaki is transforming financial crime prevention in Asia.

 About Tookitaki